 Even beyond a health standpoint, most of us have a newfound interest in achieving the physique of our dreams.
 With the spread of information across the world, thanks to the internet, it is now easier than ever to engage in effective and proper health and exercise routines.

 Don’t believe us?
-Well here are 11 interesting exercise facts and statistics that will help encourage you to get active in 2020:
+Well here are 35 interesting exercise facts and statistics that will help encourage you to get active.

-- 4. Wearable Technology is the Leading Trend in Exercise
+- Wearable technology is the leading trend in exercise.